BHAC-QGP: three-dimensional MHD simulations of relativistic heavy-ion collisions, II. Application to Au-Au collisions: Background

 Here, $Z$ represents the charge number and $R$ the radius of the nucleus, $e \approx 0.303$ denotes the electric charge, and $\gamma = \left(1-v^2\right){}^{-1/2}$ is the Lorentz factor of the nucleus in motion at velocity $v$.
 This Lorentz factor is related to the center-of-mass energy $\sqrt{s_{\text{NN}}}$ via $\gamma = \sqrt{s_{\text{NN}}}/(2 m_N)$, with $m_N$ being the mass of the nucleon.
-Furthermore, $b$ in Eq.\ (\ref{Background1}) corresponds to the impact parameter, which is defined as the magnitude of the vector connecting the centers of the two colliding nuclei.
+Furthermore, $b$ in Eq.\ (\ref{Background1}) corresponds to the impact parameter, which is defined as the magnitude of the vector connecting the centers of the two colliding nuclei at the moment of their maximum geometrical overlap.
 Typically, the impact parameter establishes the direction of the $x$-axis.
 Together with the beam direction, which is usually taken along the $z$-axis, the impact parameter forms the so-called reaction plane.
 Notably, the generated magnetic field is oriented mainly in the direction perpendicular to the reaction plane.